MoniPar/quiz/README.md

 ## Content

-Quiz questions were taken from subjects taught in secondary school and checked with different sources on [Google](https://www.google.com/)
+Quiz questions were taken from subjects taught and discussed in secondary school and checked with different sources on [Google](https://www.google.com/)

 ## Media